neuralprobe/my-digital-garden/_notes/HP) Memory Hierarchy Design.md

 ---

-## First Opt.: Small and Simple First-Level Caches to Reduce Hit Time and Power
+## #1.
+Small and Simple First-Level Caches to Reduce Hit Time and Power

 - Use lower levels of associativity